Committing to Therapy

 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.
 Your Good Faith Estimates will always be kept up to date and accessible for you to download in your client portal.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

 At Freedom Within Center we offer therapeutic counseling services to our clients, typically on a weekly basis.
-It is important to know that we are not a crisis center.
+It is important to know that we are not a crisis center nor are we an intensive outpatient program.
 If you or someone you know is having a crisis it is advised to call 9-1-1 if it is a life-threatening emergency.
-If it is a mental health emergency, you can contact the San Diego Access and Crisis Line at 1-888-724-7240.
-Veterans can also contact the Veteran’s crisis line at 1-800-273-8255.
+If it is a mental health emergency and you are local to San Diego, you can contact the San Diego Access and Crisis Line at 1-888-724-7240.
+Additionally, the National Suicide and Crisis Lifeline can be reached by phone or text to 9-8-8.

 Questions?
 Please contact us for further information.